Exploring our DNA: A Chronological History

 The Bosuilstadion was built in 1923 – following the typical architecture of English football stadiums of that era, with examples like London’s White City Stadium (1906) and Wembley Stadium (1923) – as the home ground to Antwerp Football Club.
 It was also officially inaugurated with a match against England: On Thursday 1 November 1923 Belgium-England.
 At its peak – from the 1950’s – it held 60,000 fans, which is still the largest and record-keeping capacity for a Belgian football stadium.

-Amongst many historical matches at the Bosuilstadion, are the 1957 Champions League 1st leg Antwerp FC against Real Madrid (with star-players Kopa and Di Stéfano), and one of the last games of football’s greatest Pelé when Antwerp FC – with Dutch legend Louis Van Gaal – beat Pelé’s Harlem Globe Trotters 3-1 in 1976.
+- 1976 – One of the last games of football’s greatest Pelé when Antwerp FC – with Dutch legend Louis Van Gaal – beat Pelé’s Harlem Globe Trotters 3-1.

-More recently, in 2023, another Spanish football giant bites the dust at the Bosuilstadion, as Royal Antwerp beats Barcelona FC with a thrilling 3-2 victory in the final game of that season’s UEFA Champions League group stage.
+- 2023 – Another Spanish football giant bites the dust at the Bosuilstadion, as Royal Antwerp beats Barcelona FC with a thrilling 3-2 victory in the final game of that season’s UEFA Champions League group stage.

 An interesting ode to the Bosuilstadion can be found in this 2023 article by theawaysection.com.